SalahEddineGhamri/TileCV/README.md

 - Any good CV needs a fine tuning.
 User settings can be found in the user-space.typ that helps fine tune the spaces and change the font among other settings.
 - language selection can be controlled via user-space.typ language config.
-- you select what to include as tails in the cv.
+- you select what to include as tiles in the cv.